anmol0705/NOMAD/README.md

 ## Why Nomad Exists

-Most AI coding tools assume:
+Most AI coding tools assume a stable internet, admin access, and a bloated runtime footprint.

-- Stable internet
-- Admin access
-- A single machine
-- A bloated runtime footprint

 Nomad assumes none of that.

-It's built for the **Isolated Developer**:

-- Working in restricted or offline environments
-- Jumping between lab machines, offices, or systems
-- Demanding consistency, determinism, and control

-Nomad doesn't wrap intelligence around your system.
-It brings the system with it.
+It is built for the **Isolated Developer** working in restricted or offline environments who demands consistency, determinism, and control.
+Nomad doesn't wrap intelligence around your system—it brings the system with it.

 ---